facebookresearch/dora/README.md

     exclude=["list_of_args_to_ignore_in_signature, e.g.", "num_workers",
              "can_be_pattern_*", "log_*"],
     use_underscore=True,  # flags are --batch_size vs. --batch-size
+    clean_git=False,  # if True, scheduled experiments will run from a separate clone of the repo.
 )
 def main():
     # No need to reparse args, you can directly access them from the current XP